 In 2016, the Australian Government is expected to provide $1.81 billion to higher education providers as block grants to support research and research training, through a number of performance-based schemes under the Higher Education Support Act (HESA) 2003.

 A highly skilled research workforce is vital to Australia’s future prosperity.
-The Hon Christopher Pyne MP, former Minister for Education and Training, commissioned the Australian Council of Learned Academies (ACOLA) to undertake a review of Australia’s research training system.
+The Government commissioned the Australian Council of Learned Academies (ACOLA) to undertake a review of Australia’s research training system.